 *Only statements which met the a priori consensus threshold across all three stakeholder groups are listed(defined as > 70% agreement and < 15% disagreement, or vice versa).

 5.2.
 Imaging for staging of MIBC

-In clinical practice, tumour stage and histopathological grade are used to guide treatment and determine prognosis [73,100,101].
-In symtomatic and high-risk patients imaging is used to assess bladder abnormalities.
-In addition, imaging is increasingly becoming an essential investigation for local- and distant staging of BC.
+In clinical practice, tumour stage and histopathological grade are used to guide treatment and determine prognosis [110-112].
+Imaging is essential for local- and distant staging of BC.